Find Affordable College Courses

 Education Levels of Nuclear Medical Technology/Technologist Majors

-During the 2020-2021 academic year, 305 students earned their bachelor's degree in nuclear medical technology/technologist.
+During the most recent year for which data is available, 285 people earned their bachelor's degree in nuclear medical technology/technologist.
 This earns it the #53 spot on the list of the most popular bachelor's degree programs in the nation.

 The following table shows the number of diplomas awarded in nuclear medical technology/technologist at each degree level.